Best Supplements to Take When You Travel

 Healthy habits tend to get looser when you’re on vacation.
 You’re likely to sleep less, drink more, eat less carefully, and push your body further than usual.
 All of these things can weaken your immune system.
 At the same time, traveling exposes you to a wider range of potential immune threats.
 Planes and airports are notoriously easy places to catch whatever might be going around.

 That’s the last thing you need on your trip, so it’s a good idea to give your immune system some extra support.
 One natural supplement that’s been getting great buzz lately is elderberry, a small but mighty berry packed with powerful antioxidants and vitamins to support your immune system.
 Studies have shown it can help protect upper respiratory health5 and support immunity for air travelers.6

 Our Elderberry Gummies are certified organic and delicious, making them an easy choice for daily immune reinforcement.
 They also include vitamin C and zinc for well-rounded immune support.

 Magnesium is one of the most frequently recommended supplements that travelers swear by, because it has so many benefits.
-This multitasking nutrient does hundreds of things in the body, from supporting healthy muscle function and normal blood sugar balance to calming the nerves and supporting good sleep.
+This multitasking nutrient does hundreds of things in the body, from supporting healthy muscle function to calming the nerves and supporting good sleep.
 Nearly half of us don’t get enough magnesium in our diets,7 so a supplement is a good way to help fill the gap.